-All equipment manufactured by WaterGroup Companies Inc. / WaterGroup Inc. is warranted against defects in material or workmanship for the following periods -Fiberglass tanks - 5 Years -Brine Tank - 1 Year -Control Valve and Electronics - 2 Years -Brine Tank Air Check Valve - 2 Years -All other components are for a period of one year
+All equipment manufactured by WaterGroup Companies Inc. / WaterGroup Inc. is warranted against defects in material or workmanship for the following periods (from date of manufacture)

+- -Fiberglass tanks 5 Years

+- -Brine Tank 1 Year

+- -Control Valve and Electronics 5 Years under normal use and service excluding maintenance items such as pistons, seals, spacers, and brine valves

+- -Brine Tank Air Check Valve 2 Years

+- -All other components are for a period of one year